auxfuse/Milestone2/README.md

 3. Logo:

     The logo was custom created by myself as a play on the game name of "KeyWord!".
-The plain vector of the key image with the cut-out "word" offset in black made for a slightly mechanically whimsical and fun feature to distinguish the game from a host of similar games in the real world marketplace.
+The plain vector of the key image with the cut-out "word" offset with transparency made for a slightly mechanically whimsical and fun feature to distinguish the game from a host of similar games in the real world marketplace.
 The logo was made in Microsoft Excel by importing a basic key vector and then overlaying shapes onto the vector in the Primary color.
 From their I used a textbox from Microsoft Excel with some basic font to create the "Word" in the Tertiary color and overlay onto the traced vector image.
 Finally the shapes and text were grouped together to flatten into one layer and then exported as a .png file to use within the project.